 The NFU recognises that there are multiple health and wellness benefits to getting out and enjoying the countryside, we promote this and arguably during this time it may be imperative that the countryside remains open.

-Following the slight relaxation of the lockdown measures announced by the Prime Minister, the NFU has been working with other countryside organisations including the Woodland Trust, RSPB and National Trust.
+The NFU has been working with other countryside organisations including the Woodland Trust, RSPB and National Trust.
 Throughout this pandemic we have been working with Defra and Natural England, relaying members' concerns and working to ease pressures during this time.
-Since the announcement of the relaxation of lockdown we have worked with Defra to ensure:
+We have worked with Defra to ensure:

 - Improved communications on responsible use of PROW during this time.